NoraTanous/Thermal-Sense/README.md

   * _quantize matches the frequency to the closest value in a precomputed pentatonic scale table (ratios over several octaves from base A3).
   * This guarantees that all simultaneous tones are musically consonant, avoiding dissonance even with multiple active regions.

-* Quantization to a pentatonic scale
+* snapping to a pentatonic scale
 To keep every chord consonant, we snap each raw frequency to the nearest note in a precomputed table based on the pentatonic scale (ratios [1.0, 1.125, 1.25, 1.5, 1.875] over four octaves starting at A3 = 220 Hz).
+This “snapping” to pentatonic ensures all sounds fit well together, even if several are played at the same time.
 Why pentatonic?
 It eliminates half-step dissonances (no minor seconds or tritones), so even when multiple notes overlap you get a pleasant harmony rather than a clash.

 ### Audio Output Implementation
 The Audio Output module is where abstract note events—each with a specific pitch and loudness—are turned into real sound that you can hear.
 Here’s how the system generates audio in a clear, step-by-step way:

-* 1. Digital Sound Basics
+ 1. Digital Sound Basics
 Sampling Rate & Format:
 The system generates digital audio by sending a rapid stream of amplitude values (samples) to a digital-to-analog converter (DAC) or your computer’s sound card.